 Renee moved in a few months ago, so I guess you could say that we are currently in our honeymoon phase.
 That said, I’ve been waiting for 12 years for that to end.
 So far, I just keep finding more things to love about her — and to love about myself when I’m with her.

 This experience has made me believe that the majority of people, myself included, have been navigating interpersonal relationships using the same outdated roadmap.
-We’ve romanticized the notion that one person could be our everything: our roommate, our financial and emotional support, our co-parenting partner, our best friend — and on top of all of this, they have to also be our lifelong lover.
+We’ve romanticised the notion that one person could be our everything: our roommate, our financial and emotional support, our co-parenting partner, our best friend — and on top of all of this, they have to also be our lifelong lover.
 It just doesn’t seem realistic.

-I’ll never glamorize a platonic life partnership — they take just as much commitment and communication as any other partnership.
+I’ll never glamorise a platonic life partnership — they take just as much commitment and communication as any other partnership.
 We work hard to keep each other accountable and believe that boundaries are a huge part of keeping any relationship healthy.
 We over-communicate, negotiate, and compromise.
 We acknowledge that we want what is best for the other person, even if that isn’t each other.

 But it’s a relief to not have to worry about keeping a romantic connection alive while discussing the logistics of our shared life.
 In fact, I strongly believe a major reason Renee and I have been able to stay together this long is because we don’t also have the added burden of making each other orgasm.